EViT: An Eagle Vision Transformer with Bi-Fovea Self-Attention: Approach

 \subsection{Bionic Eagle Vision Block}

-As the basic building block of EViTs, the BEV block combines the advantages of convolutions and vision transformers.
-A BEV block consists of three key components: a Convolutional Positional Embedding (CPE), a Bi-Fovea Self-Attention (BFSA) and a Bi-Fovea Feedforward Network (BFFN).
-The complete mathematical definition of BEV block is shown as
+As the basic building {units} of EViTs, BEV blocks {integrates the advantages} of convolutions and vision transformers.
+A BEV block consists of three key components: a Convolutional Position Embedding (CPE), a Bi-Fovea Self-Attention (BFSA) and a Bi-Fovea Feedforward Network (BFFN).
+The complete mathematical definition of {a} BEV block is shown as

+{where}, LN represents the {layer normalization} function, which is used to normalize the feature tensors. {Stage} 1 {is taken} as an example.
+Given an input tensor ${{\bf{X}}_{in}} \in {\mathbb{R}^{\frac{H}{4} \times \frac{W}{4} \times {C_1}}}$, it is first processed by the CPE, which is used to introduce position information into all tokens. {The structure of the CPE is shown in Figure 4, and it is defined as}

+{The position information plays a crucial role in describing visual representations.
+In previous works, most vision transformer models encode position information through Absolute Position Embedding (APE)~\cite{liu2021swin} and Relative Position Embedding (RPE)~\cite{shaw2018self}.
+These embeddings are typically defined by a series of sinusoidal functions with varying frequencies or learnable parameters.
+The difference is that APE is designed for specific input sizes and is not robust to changes in the resolution of feature tokens, requiring adjustment to accommodate these variations.
+On the other hand, the distances among the feature tokens in an input sequence are considered by RPE, which exhibits translational invariance.
+However, additional computational costs are introduced when calculating the relative distances among feature tokens.
+Importantly, visual tasks still require absolute position information, and RPE cannot provide this information.}

-{where}, LN represents the LayerNorm function, which is used to normalize the feature tensors.
-Taking stage 1 as an example.
-Given an input feature tensor ${{\bf{X}}_{in}} \in {\mathbb{R}^{\frac{H}{4} \times \frac{W}{4} \times {C_1}}}$, it is first processed by the CPE, which is used to introduce feature position information into all tokens.
-Compared with Absolute Position Embedding (APE)~\cite{liu2021swin} and Relative Position Embedding (RPE)~\cite{shaw2018self}, CPE can flexibly learn the position information of arbitrary resolution features by zero padding of convolutional function.
-Then, this BEV block employs BFSA to simulate the shallow fovea and deep fovea of eagle vision for modeling the global feature dependencies and local fine-grained feature representations in images.
-Finally, we use BFFN to complement the local information, and improve the ability of information interaction and local feature extraction for BEV blocks.
+{For the above reasons, Convolutional Position Embedding (CPE) is introduced in EViTs to encode the position information of feature tokens, which is composed of a depth-wise convolution.
+Compared with APE and RPE, there are two advantages of CPE as follows.
+(1) CPE can flexibly learn the position information of features at arbitrary resolutions through zero padding with a depth-wise convolution, providing it with plug-and-play properties.
+(2) CPE further integrates the necessary inductive bias into EViTs through a depth-wise convolution, which helps improve their performance ceiling.
+Additionally}, this BEV block employs BFSA to simulate the shallow fovea and deep fovea of eagle vision for {modelling} the global feature dependencies and local fine-grained feature representations {of} images.
+Finally, {the BFFN is used to} complement the local information, and to improve the information interaction and local feature extraction {capabilities of the} BEV blocks.